-- former member of board of directors of OIKOCREDIT, Ecumenical Development Co-operative Society U.A., the Netherlands - board member of Oikocredit International Share Foundation, the Netherlands - former board member of Oikocredit Förderkreis Hessen-Pfalz e.V., Germany
+- board member of 2° Investing Initiative Deutschland e.V. - former member of board of directors of OIKOCREDIT, Ecumenical Development Co-operative Society U.A., the Netherlands - board member of Oikocredit International Share Foundation, the Netherlands

-Specified areas of experience and expertise

-Management and finance.
+Specified areas of experience and expertise Management and finance.